Mraznichenko/ignition-carbon-twin/README.md

 ```

 If no API key is configured, the advisor falls back to deterministic local advice where available, and API-backed profile inference will report that the key is missing.

+Do not paste `.env.local` into chats, tickets, or docs.
+If a key is exposed, regenerate it.

 ## Prototype Flow